-AMT-130 is our gene therapy candidate targeting Huntington's disease that utilizes an AAV carrying an engineered micro-RNA designed to silence the huntingtin gene.
-In September 2017 AMT-130 received orphan drug designation from the U.S. Food and Drug Administration and in January 2018 AMT-103 received orphan medical product designation from the European Medicines Agency.
+AMT-130 is our gene therapy candidate targeting Huntington's disease that utilizes an AAV vector carrying an engineered micro-RNA designed to silence the huntingtin gene.
+AMT-130 has received orphan drug designation from the FDA and Orphan Medicinal Product Designation from the EMA.